Helping millions of people navigate the world of technology.

-8 Quick Ways To Open Ease of Access Center on Windows 11
+3 Ways to Open Ease of Access Center on Windows 11

-3. Open Ease of Access Center Using Settings App
+Method 1: Open Ease of Access Center Using Settings

-The Settings app incorporates the new Accessibility section with all the features neatly organized into categories.
-Here’s how:
+The Settings app incorporates the new Accessibility section, which neatly organizes all the features into categories.
+Here is how to access it.

 Step 1: Press the Windows + I keyboard shortcut to launch the Settings app.

-Step 2: Go to the left-hand side menu and click on the Accessibility option.
+Step 2: Go to the left sidebar and click on Accessibility.

 Accessibility section in Settings App

-The Run dialog box support shortcodes for various settings and Control Panel utilities available in Windows.
-You can even access a file or folder using the Run Dialog box.
-Here’s how to do it:
+The Run dialog box supports shortcodes for various settings and Control Panel utilities in Windows.
+Here’s how to get into the Ease of Access Center using the same:

 Step 1: Press the Windows + R keyboard shortcut to launch the Run dialog box.